Complaints grow in China against Tesla autos

 BEIJING: Electric carmaker Tesla is facing a backlash in China just as local competitors seek to challenge the US-based company's share of the Asian giant's market.

-China's market watchdog agency and its consumer protection agency issued statements Wednesday referencing an incident at the Shanghai Auto Show that went viral on Chinese social media.
+China's market watchdog agency and its consumer protection agency issued statements on Wednesday (Apr 21) referencing an incident at the Shanghai Auto Show that went viral on Chinese social media.

-At the show a woman climbed on top of a car Monday and yelled that she was almost killed when the brakes on her Tesla failed.
-She wore a t-shirt emblazoned with the Tesla logo and the words "brake failure".
+At the show on Monday, a woman climbed on top of a Tesla and yelled that she was almost killed when the brakes on her car failed.
+She wore a T-shirt emblazoned with the Tesla logo and the words "brake failure".

 Shanghai police jailed the woman for five days for disrupting the peace, but her message nevertheless gained traction.